 Procedures

-- Prepare your ziplock bag
+- Prepare your ziplock bag and put on protective gloves

-Silicone is mostly found in a rubber gel-like state, and for it to be converted into solid, it must be catalyzed, vulcanized, or cured.
+Silicone is usually found in a rubber gel-like state, and it must be catalyzed, vulcanized, or cured to convert to a solid.
+You can also substitute the 100% acetic acid cure silicone with CopyFlex.

 Uses Of Silicone